Argument principle: Proof of the argument principle

 By the residue theorem we have that the integral about C is the product of 2πi and the sum of the residues.
 Together, the sum of the k's for each zero zZ is the number of zeros counting multiplicities of the zeros, and likewise for the poles, and so we have our result.

 Applications and consequences

 The argument principle can be used to efficiently locate zeros or poles of meromorphic functions on a computer.
 Even with rounding errors, the expression ${1\over 2\pi i}\oint_{C} {f'(z) \over f(z)}\, dz$ will yield results close to an integer; by determining these integers for different contours C one can obtain information about the location of the zeros and poles.
 Numerical tests of the Riemann hypothesis use this technique to get an upper bound for the number of zeros of Riemann's $\xi(s)$ function inside a rectangle intersecting the critical line.

-The proof of Rouché's theorem uses the argument principle.

-Modern books on feedback control theory quite frequently use the argument principle to serve as the theoretical basis of the Nyquist stability criterion.
+The argument principle can also be used to prove Rouché's theorem, which can be used to bound the roots of polynomials.